This post may contain affiliate links. Please read my disclosure.

 Ingredients

 You’ll need 2-3 pounds of chicken thighs (or about 4-6 thighs depending on their size).
 I prefer to use bone-in and skin on chicken thighs because they’re so much more flavorful than boneless.
-And leaving the skin on thighs is essential for fried chicken!
+And leaving the skin on thighs is essential for fried chicken - it's my favorite part!

 Once the chicken is cooked in the sous vide, you’ll need to bread it for frying.
 Buttermilk is used in the breading process as it adds a tangy flavor to the crispy coating.